Harvey L. Taylor: Personal life

-Around 1930-31, while Taylor taught at Gila College, two of his children (Darrell and Betty) contracted typhoid fever.
+Around 1930–31, while Taylor taught at Gila College, two of his children (Darrell and Betty) contracted typhoid fever.
 Darrell in particular was very sick and had to be hospitalized in Miami, Arizona with a doctor who specialized in typhoid fever.
 Darrell was unconscious for thirty-two days.
 The doctor called Taylor to tell him that Darrell wouldn't survive much longer, and that Harvey should come right away.
 Taylor arrived to find Darrell conscious for the first time in over a month.
 Taylor credits the prayers of the church councilmen back in Arizona to have provided the miracle.

 Taylor was an active member of the LDS Church since boyhood.
 From the time he was fifteen, he recalls participating in leadership roles for Mutual (an LDS youth program) and Sunday School.
 Once he was married, he served as superintendent of the Ogden stake Sunday school, as well as superintendent for stake Mutual Improvement Association (Mutual), and stake religion class.
 In Thatcher, Arizona, Harvey served in the stake high council, was stake superintendent for Mutual and taught Sunday school.
 He served in the Arizona governor's youth council, safety council, Mesa City health council, and Mesa planning board.
 For sixteen years, Taylor was chairman to the Mesa Parks and Playground board, and even has a recreational field named after him: "Taylor Field."
 Taylor received the first "most valuable citizen" award from Mesa, as well as the Arizona State Farmer Award and the Phoenix Rotary "Orchid Award" for his service to the youth.
 Taylor taught Sunday School for a total of thirty-two years, and taught Mutual for about half that many years.
 Taylor participated in Boy Scouts for fifty years and received the Silver Beaver.

 Harvey and Lucelle Taylor had one son and three daughters: Darrell, Mollimae, Janyce, Betty.
-Darrell passed away June 10, 1963, at age 46, in a truck accident.
+Darrell died June 10, 1963, at age 46, in a truck accident.
 Two of Darrell's children were also injured in the accident, but survived.